CIT2318/mysql-foreign-keys-joins/README.md

 INNER JOIN certificates
 ON films.certificate_id=certificates.id;
 ```
 You should get a list of all the films and their certificates.
-Now have a go writing SELECT statements that will do the following:
+Now have a go writing SELECT statements that will do the following.
+You may need to refer to the additional lecture slides on SQL foreign keys and joins:
 * Display the titles of all the 15 rated films

 * Display all the 15 rated films that are less than 100 minutes in length